Pacers blow depleted, dead-legged Knicks out of the water in Game 4, tie series 2-2

 Thibodeau pulled Brunson, who had 18 points on 6-of-17 shooting through 31 minutes, and subbed in Shake Milton, the midseason acquisition who hadn’t logged a minute on-court since April 4.
 Shortly after, at the 44-second mark of the third period, he pulled starting guard Donte DiVincenzo and subbed in DaQuan Jeffries, who had only logged 46 total minutes on the season.

-Josh Hart’s night ended at the 8:17 mark of the third quarter, and Thibodeau pulled Isaiah Hartenstein with 6:54 left before ultimately calling it quits by sending the league’s leading playoff scorer to the bench with under three minutes to go in the third.
+Josh Hart’s night ended at the 8:17 mark of the third quarter, and Thibodeau hooked Isaiah Hartenstein with 6:54 left in the period before throwing in the towel by sending the league’s leading playoff scorer to the bench with under three minutes to go in the third.

+“We were in such a big hole.
+I made a change because I wanted to add speed to the game to see if we could make a run there,” Thibodeau said after the game.
+“So once we got to a certain point, it just made sense to do what we did.
+And I wanted to look at other guys too.”

 And at the top of the fourth quarter, Thibodeau pulled the plug on Precious Achiuwa, opting to ride third-string center Jericho Sims the rest of the way.